mdimonte/hexagonek8s/kubernetes/hands-on/step-11/README.md

 ## Objectives

-Preparing the application to 'resist' cluster maintenance operations with `PodDisruptionBudget`.
+The objective is to prepare the application to 'resist' cluster maintenance operations with `PodDisruptionBudget`.
 Indeed, when deploying an application on Kubernetes we want it to be highly available.
 As already seen before, resisting failures and high workloads is achieved using `Deployment` with multiple replicas and `HorizontalPodAutoscaler`.
 Now, the objective is that the application keeps running even when the unexpected events are not coming from various failures but maintenance operations executed by the cluster administrators